LBPHacker/R316/manual.md

 | 11 to 8 | foreground colour index |
 | 7 to 0 | character index |

+The colour indices in the data bits are only consulted if this is enabled by the address bits; otherwise, colours are taken from the `colour` register.

-### `plotpix` area: plot pixel
+### `plotpix` sub-range: plot pixel

-Writing to this sub-area causes a pixel to be plotted, at the intersection of the specified pixel column and row, using the specified colour.
+Writing to this sub-range causes a pixel to be plotted, at the intersection of the specified pixel column and row, using the specified colour.

 | address bits | function |
 |-|-|